Team TCA

 Susan Silvester - Manager (Alice Springs Visitor Information Centre) Email Susan

 Susan is a serial busybody, which makes her a perfect fit for tourism as she is legitimately interested in her clients.
 For more years than she cares to admit she has worked in the local and international tourism industry.
-Originally from Melbourne she has lived and worked in the NT for 37 years, the last nine with Tourism Central Australia.
-She has worked on major cruise ships, as a sales manager for the Darwin casino, Hotel Manager Darwin’s City Gardens apartments and began her working career as a Navy Aviation Medic.
-She speaks fluent Italian and loves Italian food, but prefers to explore that passion at the dining table rather than the kitchen.
+Originally from Melbourne she has lived and worked in the NT for 40 years, the last twelve with Tourism Central Australia.
+She lived in Yulara, Darwin and Alice Springs - she possesses an excellent knowledge of the Territory as a whole.
+She speaks fluent Italian and loves Italian food but prefers to explore that passion at the dining table rather than the kitchen.
 Winner of the Skal Tourism Industry Employee Award at the 2022 Brolga NT Tourism Awards.

 Kassi Fleming